chinmaygarde/w3hello/README.md

 ### Tasks

-* `make test`: Build contracts and run Solidity and Typescript tests.
+* `just test`: Build contracts and run Solidity and Typescript tests.
-* `make deploy`: Deploy contracts to the local testnet.
+* `just deploy`: Deploy contracts to the local testnet.
-* `make depoly_hoodi`: Deploy contracts to the Hoodi testnet.
+* `just depoly_hoodi`: Deploy contracts to the Hoodi testnet.
 Does an implicit deploy to the local testnet to verify deployment.
-* `npx hardhat verify --network hoodi <deployed_contract_address>`